-The primary function of the Cisco ASASM is to restrict traffic between the cardholder data environment and other areas of the network (1.2, 1.3).
+The primary function of the Cisco FWSM is to restrict traffic between the cardholder data environment and other areas of the network (1.2, 1.3).

-Table 4-54 lists the component assessment details for the Cisco ASASM.
+Table 4-53 lists the component assessment details for the Cisco FWSM.

-Cisco ASASM alialia cisco Validated Restrict traffic between the cardholder data environment and other network areas REOUIREMENT: 1 (1.2, 1.3) ASSESSMENT CAPABILITY SECURITY SERVICES "Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all unnecessary functionality, such as scripts, drivers, features, subsystems, file systems Unnecessary Services and unnecessary web servers.
-(Sub-Requirements 2.2.2, 2.2.4) Secure Administrative Access Encrypt all non-console administrative access using strong cryptography.
-(Sub-requirement 2.3) Uses SNMP Version 3-SNMF Versions 1 and 2 are considered insecure.
-(Verizon Recommended) Vendor Supported Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed.
-(Sub-Requirements 6.1) AUTHENTICATION Role-Based Access Limit access to system components and cardholder data to only those individuals whose job requires such access Access limitations must include the following.
-Use Secure, Unique Accounts Assign all users a unique ID before allowing them to access system components or cardholder data Strong passwords.
-(Sub-Requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) PCI Requires a timeout for sessions that are idle for more than 15 minutes, thereafter requiring the user to re Admin Session Timeout authenticate to renew access to the terminal or session.
-(Sub-Requirement 8.5.15) LOGS/ALERTS Secure audit trails so they cannot be altered.
-Promptly back up audit trail files to a centralized log server or media that is Audit Trails difficult to alter.
-(Sub-Requirement 10.5, 10.5.3) The Ability to Use Network Time Protocol Time data is protected; Time settings are received from industry-accepted time sources (Sub-Requirements 10.4.2, 10.4.3)
+PRIMARY FUNCTION Requirement 1 (1.2, 1.3) Restrict traffic between the cardholder data environment and other network areas.
+CAPABILITY ASSESSMENT Secure Services Disabled any unnecessary services -"Enable only necessary and secure services, protocols, daemons, etc., as required for the function of the system; Remove all unnecessary functionality, such as scripts, drivers, features, subsystems, file systems, and unnecessary web servers.
+(Sub-requirements 2.2.2, 2.2.4) Secure administrative access - Encrypt all non-console administrative access using strong cryptography.
+(Sub-requirement 2.3) Vendor supported -Ensure that all system components and software are protected from known vulnerabilities by having the latest vendor-supplied security patches installed.
+(Sub-requirement 6.1) Authentication Role-based access -Limit access to system components and cardholder data to only those individuals whose job requires such access.
+Access limitations must include the following.
+Establish an access control system for systems components with multiple users that restricts access based on a user's need to know, and is set to "deny all" unless specifically allowed.
+(Sub-requirement 7.1, 7.2) Use secure, unique accounts - Assign all users a unique ID before allowing them to access system components or cardholder data.; Strong Passwords.
+(Sub-requirements 8.1, 8.2, 8.4, 8.5.9, 8.5.10, 8.5.11, 8.5.12, 8.5.13, 8.5.14) ٢ Logs Audit trails -Secure audit trails so they cannot be altered.
+Promptly back up audit trail files to a centralized log server or media that is difficult to alter.
+(Sub-requirement 10.5, 10.5.3) The ability to use Network Time Protocol - Time data is protected; Time settings are received from industry-accepted time sources.
+(Sub-requirements 10.4.2, 10.4.3)

-Table 4-54 Component Capability Assessment-Cisco ASA Services Module
+Table 4-54 Component Capability Assessment - Cisco FWSM

 - Firewall rule sets must adhere to a "least amount of access necessary" policy.
-Rules must be defined by specific source/destination addressing and TCP/UDP ports. - For Internet edge, disable icmp permit on the outside interface of Cisco ASASM.
-If users need to access servers in the DMZ segment, make sure that external users can reach the servers using very specific protocol and ports. - Configure the ip verify reverse path command on all interfaces to provide anti-spoofing functionality. - Configure the console timeout commands to 15 minutes or less on the console of the Cisco ASASM. - Configure appropriate banner messages on login, incoming, and exec modes of the Cisco ASASM.
-The login banner warning should not reveal the identity of the company that owns or manages the Cisco ASASM.
-The incoming and executive banners should state that these areas are considered private and that unauthorized access will result in prosecution to the full extent of the law. - Configure the primary login authentication of the Cisco ASASM to be directed to the Cisco Secure ACS.
+Rules must be defined by specific source/destination addressing and TCP/UDP ports. - For Internet edge, disable icmp permit on the outside interface of Cisco FWSM.
+If users need to access servers in the DMZ segment, make sure that external users can reach the servers using very specific protocol and ports. - Configure the ip verify reverse path command on all interfaces to provide anti-spoofing functionality. - Configure the console timeout commands to 15 minutes or less on the console of the Cisco FWSM. - Configure appropriate banner messages on login, incoming, and exec modes of the Cisco FWSM.
+The login banner warning should not reveal the identity of the company that owns or manages the Cisco FWSM.
+The incoming and executive banners should state that these areas are considered private and that unauthorized access will result in prosecution to the full extent of the law. - Configure the primary login authentication of the Cisco FWSM to be directed to the Cisco Secure ACS.
 Individual user account profiles need to be created.
-Configure secondary or tertiary authentication local to the Cisco ASASM itself in the event of connectivity or Cisco Secure ACS failure. - Change default passwords and community strings to appropriate complexity. - Allow only SSHv2 (and not Telnet or SSHv1) connection from network management station to Cisco ASASM.
+Configure secondary or tertiary authentication local to the Cisco FWSM itself in the event of connectivity or Cisco Secure ACS failure. - Change default passwords and community strings to appropriate complexity.

+• Allow only SSHv2 (and not Telnet or SSHv1) connection from network management station to Cisco FWSM.